-- Describe the reasons for the evolution of the labour movement in Canada, related legislation, and an Industrial Relations Systems Model used to identify the inputs, actors, activities and outputs that are used to assess and understand industrial relations issues.
+- Identify the reasons for the evolution of the labour movement in Canada, interpret related legislation, and use an Industrial Relations Systems Model to identify the inputs, actors, activities, and outputs

-- From a management perspective, define, examine and evaluate the role and responsibilities of a Human Resources function in labour-management relations.
+- Recognize the role and responsibilities of a human resources function in labour-management relations

-- Demonstrate an understanding of the collective bargaining conversion process in order to determine the appropriate sub-process to use in collective bargaining.
+- Demonstrate an understanding of the collective bargaining conversion process to determine the appropriate sub-process to use in collective bargaining

-- Practice the collective bargaining process demonstrating the ability to monitor and adjust action plans to achieve the collective bargaining objectives.
+- Participate in the collective bargaining process, and demonstrate the ability to monitor and adjust action plans to achieve the collective bargaining objectives

-- Explore the role and layout of a collective agreement: clauses, schedules, terminology, processes and wording interpretations in a collective agreement.
+- Explain the role and layout of a collective agreement: clauses, schedules, terminology, processes, and wording interpretations

-- Examine and evaluate the impacts and ongoing role of labour-management relations, specifically on Human Resources practices in both the private and public sectors.
+- Determine the impacts and ongoing role of labour-management relations, specifically on human resources practices in both the private and public sectors

 |Collective Bargaining Simulation and Group Report||30%|